Project Status: When you need to do this

 - about fees payable

-- how our plans, codes and policies affect your proposed development.
+- how our plans, codes and policies affect your proposal.

 Duty planner appointments for general planning advice are only available by phone.

-Provided free of charge, pre-DA meetings can identify any potential issues and offer preliminary design advice before the formal application is lodged.
+A planner will provide advice in writing in response to the online request and, in some cases, they may arrange a meeting to discuss your proposal.
+This process can identify potential issues and offer preliminary design advice before the formal development application is lodged.
 This helps to develop mutually acceptable solutions to issues and advance the assessment process.

-The level of service provided in pre-DA meetings depends on the nature of the proposal and the advice sought.
+This service is provided free and the level of service depends on the nature of the proposal and the advice sought.

 If you have any questions about model advice appointments, including what to bring with you, please email our model unit at [email protected].